 If you would like to arrange a 'Be Dog Smart' workshop at your local school, library, community centre or other suitable location contact your local Education and Community Officer.
-To see if there are already workshops going on in your area please view the event calendar.
-Just select your region from the drop down list.

 We also offer comprehensive 'Be Dog Smart' resources which are available to download free or order from the form below.
 We have leaflets, promotional flyers, a classroom poster and our Be Dog Smart Guide.

 Our leaflet contains information on how to read your dog’s body language and what to do if a strange dog approaches your child.
 Our comprehensive guide gives advice to parents on what to do if you are expecting a new baby and how to prepare your dog to how to teach your teenager to behave around dogs to ensure that they stay safe.